jyutzler/Bridge-Systems/system.md

 ### 1NT 15-17
 #### Basic Responses
-   * 2NT = Invitational 8-9
+2NT = Invitational 8-9

-   * 3♣, 3♦ = Weak sign-off.
-Opener must pass unless game is likely opposite nothing more than Qxxxxx.
-   * 3♥, 3♠ = Game force, 5+.
-However, transfers (if available) are preferred.
-   * 3NT = sign-off
+3NT = sign-off
-   * 4♣ = Gerber, asking for aces.
-(See Slam Bidding)
-   * A direct raise of 1NT to 4NT is natural and invites 6NT.
-4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

 #### Non-forcing Stayman
 2♣ is “non-forcing” Stayman, meaning that the bidding can stop in two of a suit.